samullen/presentations/the_problem_with_legacy_code/presentation.md

 > Legacy code is simply code without tests.
 -- Michael C. Feathers, Working Effectively with Legacy Code

+^
-^ You may disagree with his definition
+- You may disagree with his definition
-^ consider: when code is covered by a suite of tests, it allows us to make changes and see what in our project is affected (i.e., what breaks).
+- consider: when code is covered by a suite of tests, it allows us to make changes and see what in our project is affected (i.e., what breaks).
-^ Without test coverage, making changes can produce unexpected results ^ It can also produce unexpected results in code elsewhere in the project.
+- Without test coverage, making changes can produce unexpected results
+- It can also produce unexpected results in code elsewhere in the project.
-^ so really...
+- so really...

 ---

 > Legacy code is code which is difficult or unsafe to change.
+> –Me

 ^ Because you have no real idea how that change is going to affect the rest of the system

 ---

+# Why Do We **Hate** *Legacy Code*?

+* Focused on what's next
+* It doesn't "feel" like contributing
+* Arrogance

+^
+- Why do these images come to mind?
+- Working with what's next allows us to play with new technologies.
+Legacy code doesn't.
+- Just keeping somehting working doesn't feel like making a difference.
+- it feels like we've been sidelined because our "idiot boss" doesn't recognize our potential and ability
+- But these are all "feelings", and we like to think we deal strictly with logic
+- Let's look at some objective reasons why Legacy code is bad

+---

-# The Problem with
+# The **Problem** with
-# Legacy Code
+# *Legacy Code*

 ^ I thinnk there's a lot of opportunity in legacy code ^ But before we can talk about that